Easy Tortellini Spinach Soup

 Tortellini is one pasta that I’ve not tried to make at home but it’s on my to-do list.

-With close proximity to Trader Joe’s and Whole Foods, I’m able to find brands that are good for you.
+With close proximity to Trader Joe’s and Whole Foods, I’m able to find brands that are healthy options.

-Even our local grocery store has some good options.
+Even our local grocery store has some good choices.

 I typically chose cheese tortellini for this recipe for a vegetarian tortellini soup so it’s a meatless meal but sometimes I will get chicken or sausage-filled tortellini for a change of pace.